Varicose Veins And Spider Veins

 Not all spider and varicose veins are preventable, but there are some steps to take to prevent or minimize the appearance of new varicose or spider veins, and to care for your skin and health in general.
 Some of these measures can also help ease discomfort:

-- Take proper care of your skin – it is your body’s largest organ.
-Avoid potentially harmful skincare ingredients, and instead use 100% pure botanical ingredients to moisturize, nourish and tone your skin.
+Take proper care of your skin – it is your body’s largest organ.
+Avoid potentially harmful skincare ingredients, and instead use clean, simple ingredients to moisturize, nourish and tone your skin.
 This will help it to maintain a youthful, healthy glow.

 Your Questions Answered